eth-educators/eth-docker/README.md

 ## Step 4: Create an eth2 wallet and validator keystore and deposit files

 You will deposit eth to the deposit contract, and receive locked eth2 in turn.<br />
 [RECOMMENDATIONS.md](RECOMMENDATIONS.md) has comments on key security.
+If you haven't read these yet, please do so now.
+You need to know how to guard your keystore password and your seed phrase (mnemonic).

 Make sure you're in the project directory, `cd ~/eth2-docker` by default.

 Edit the `.env` file to set the number of validators you wish to run.
 The default is just one (1) validator.

-This command will get you ready to deposit eth:
+This command will get you ready to deposit eth:<br />
 `sudo docker-compose run deposit-cli`

 The created files will be in the directory `.eth2/validator_keys` in this project.